-The anticipated peak construction workforce will be approximately 370 persons, occurring over a one to two month peak period.
-A workforce of approximately 40 personnel is anticipated for the construction of each substation, with the remainder of personnel engaged in construction of the transmission line.
-Five temporary accommodation camps for the Project workforce are proposed.
+The anticipated peak construction workforce will be approximately 370 personnel, occurring over a one to two month peak period.
+A workforce of approximately 40 personnel is anticipated for the construction of each switching station, with the remainder of personnel engaged in construction of the transmission line.
+Four temporary accommodation camps for the Project workforce are proposed.